 - Active LCDs

-The LCD timelines relating to LCD development, reconsideration, revision, and review are provided on this webpage.
-CMS has determined and published applicable timelines, which may be viewed in the CMS Internet Only Manual (IOM), Medicare Program Integrity Manual, Publication 100-08, Chapter 13 .
+CMS has determined and published applicable timelines.
+View these in the CMS Internet Only Manual (IOM), Medicare Program Integrity Manual, Publication 100-08, Chapter 13.

 - Comment Review Period, with Development of Responses - This timeframe begins after the 45 day Comment Period ends.
 During this period the Contractor Medical Directors (CMD) review all comments, develop responses, update the LCD, and prepare for the Notice Period.